Slip cast recycled clay, raw glazed. Varied dimensions. 2013.

 This body of work is the result of a three-month pilot residency program between TheGRID Hybrid Arts Collective and the Toowoomba Regional Art Gallery (TRAG).

-The opportunity for me to work with these spaces, and particularly my time with fellow resident Michael, has been a rare and invaluable experience for me as an emerging artist.
+The opportunity for me to work with these spaces, and particularly my time with fellow resident and mentor Michael Schlitz, has been a rare and invaluable experience for me as an emerging artist.

 This has greatly impacted my approach to creating work, allowing for this piece, Containment, to develop and transform throughout the residency.